Epistimio/orion/docs/src/user/pytorch.rst

 ``user``

 Username used to identify the experiments of a user.
-The default value is the systems username
+The default value is the system's username
 $USER.

 ``config``